druxt/druxt.js/docs/content/modules/views.md

 ---
 title: Views
+description: Drupal Views components for Druxt with support for filters, pagination and sorting.
 ---

-> Drupal Views components for Druxt with support for filters, pagination and sorting.

 ## Components